Bio 2050 - Anatomy and Physiology » Fall 2022 » Lecture Exam 3

 When transmission occurs at a synapse, neurotransmitter is released by

-the presynaptic neuron's synaptic knob into the synaptic cleft.
+A. the presynaptic neuron's synaptic knob into the synaptic cleft.

-the presynaptic neuron's soma into synaptic vesicles.
+B. the postsynaptic neuron's dendrites into the synaptic cleft.

 Question #8